ziyoung/better-wilcom-docs/wilcom-docs/Modifying/combine/Sequence_by_number.md

 ## To sequence objects by number...

-1Click the Color-Object List icon.
+1. Click the Color-Object List icon.

-2Right-click an object in the list.
+2. Right-click an object in the list.

-3Select Sequence > By Number from the popup menu.
+3. Select Sequence > By Number from the popup menu.
 The Sequence by Number dialog opens.

 ![combine00074.png](assets/combine00074.png)

-4Enter the number of the object before which you want to position your selected object.
+4. Enter the number of the object before which you want to position your selected object.

 Note: If you prefer to position the selected object after a selected number – e.g. to make it the last object in the list – select After Position.

-5Click OK.
+5. Click OK.
 The selected object will be placed in the new position and all other objects resequenced accordingly.